-Service Title:

-Participant-Directed Goods and Services

-HCBS Taxonomy:

-Category 1: Sub-Category 1:

-17 Other Services 17010 goods and services

-Category 2: Sub-Category 2:

-Category 3: Sub-Category 3:

-Service Definition (Scope): Category 4: Sub-Category 4:

-Participant-Directed Goods and Services are services, equipment or supplies not otherwise provided through other services offered in this waiver, the Medicaid State Plan, or a responsible third-party.
-Participant-Directed Goods and Services must address an identified need in the participant's service plan and must achieve one or more of the following objectives: Decrease the need for other Medicaid services.
+Service Title: Participant-Directed Goods and Services HCBS Taxonomy: Category 1: Sub-Category 1: 17 Other Services 17010 goods and services Category 2: Sub-Category 2: Category 3: Sub-Category 3: Source Definition (Second): Service Definition (Scope): Category 4: Sub-Category 4: Services must address an identified need in the participant's service plan and must achieve one or more of the following objectives: Decrease the need for other Medicaid services.
 Promote or maintain inclusion in the community.
 Promote the independence of the participant.
 Increase the participant's health and safety in the home environment.
-Develop or maintain personal, social, physical or work-related skills.
-Items and services must be used primarily for the benefit of the participant.
-Participant-directed Goods and Services may not be used for any of the following: Personal items and services not related to the participant's intellectual disability or autism; Experimental or prohibited treatments; Entertainment activities, including vacation expenses, lottery tickets, alcoholic beverages, tobacco/nicotine products, movie tickets, televisions and related equipment, and other items as determined by the Department; or Expenses related to routine daily living, including groceries, rent or mortgage payments, utility payments, home maintenance, gifts, pets (excluding service animals), and other items as determined by the Department.
-Items and services that are excluded from receiving Federal Financial Participation, including but not limited to: room and board payments which include the purchase of furnishings and services provided while a participant is an inpatient of a hospital, nursing facility, or ICF/ID.

-Specify applicable (if any) limits on the amount, frequency, or duration of this service:

-Participant-directed Goods and Services are limited to \$2,000 per participant per fiscal year.
+Develop or maintain personal, social, physical or work-related skills. • Items and services must be used primarily for the benefit o f the participant.
+Participant-directed Goods and Services may not be used for any of the following:Personal items and services not related to the participant's intellectual disability or autism; • Experimental or prohibited treatments; • Entertainment activities, including vacation expenses, lottery tickets, alcoholic beverages, tobacco/nicotine products, movie tickets, televisions and related equipment, and other items as determined by the Department; or • Expenses related to routine daily living, including groceries, rent or mortgage payments, utility payments, home maintenance, gifts, pets (excluding service animals), and other items as determined by the Department. • Items and services that are excluded from receiving Federal Financial Participation, including but not limited to: room and board payments which include the purchase of furnishings and services provided while a participant is an inpatient of a hospital, nursing facility, or ICF/ID.
+Specify applicable (if any) limits on the amount, frequency, or duration of this service: Participant-directed Goods and Services are limited to \$2,000 per participant per fiscal year.